containers/podman-desktop-extension-ai-lab/packages/frontend/src/pages/dashboard.md

 ## Model serving

-Once a model has been downloaded, users can start an inference server for the model.
-This allow to test the model using a playground environment or to connect applications as the inference server is exposing a well know chat API.
+Once a model has been downloaded, you can start an inference server for the model.
+This allows to test the model using a playground environment or to connect applications as the inference server is exposing a well know chat API.

 ## Playgrounds